-Grown by roughly 500 family farms that are members of a cooperative in the Famatina Valley, Pircas Negras is a team effort.
+500 small family farms contribute grapes to a cooperative in the Famatina Valley where Pircas Negras is made.
 The Coop, called La Riojana, prides itself on reinvesting in the community to build infrastructure and is one of the largest Fair-Trade, certified organic operations in the world.
 Roughly 10% of the farmers in the valley are now certified organic and contributing grapes to Pircas Negras.

 Pircas Negras produces a line of single varietal wines, including Malbec and Torrontes, the staples of Argentina, along side Cabernet Sauvignon and a true Barbera (many Argentinian wines labelled Barbera are actually Bonarda).
 In part thanks to the altitude at which they are grown, and in part thanks to a delicate touch in the winery, each is an honest representation of the grape where others from the region can be higher in alcohol and more heavily oaked.

 Not aware of SevenFifty?
 Please read this and then join us on the site.
 (Illinois based industry only).

 when did Pircas Negras start?

 The coop began in 1940 with a few Italian families who emigrated to the Famatina Valley.
 Today, many of the members are into their second and third generations as members.
 Most of the parcels are small – just 3 acres on average – but the annual sale of grapes plays a major role in each families livelihood.

 where is Pircas Negras?